arabidopsis/typescript-definitions/README.md

  prints `export type S = { image: string, buffer: number[] };`.

-Serde attributes understood but rejected
+Serde attributes understood but *rejected*:

 * flatten (This will produce a panic).
-Currently on my TODO list.
+Probably will never be fixed.

 All others are just ignored.